fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

 # Award Profile

 These endpoints are used to power USAspending.gov's award profile pages.
 This data can be used to view details about a specific award.

 # Group Tables

 These endpoints support the tables on the individual Award Profile pages.

 ## SubAwards [/api/v2/subawards/]

+This endpoint returns a list of sub-awards, their amount, action date, recipient name, and description.

 ### SubAwards [POST]